Recruitment for the Doctoral School

 3. Consent to the processing of personal data for admission purposes.

-4. Submit a CV.
+4. Attach a CV.

-6. Provide a scan of a diploma confirming higher education qualifications at Level 7 of the Polish Qualification Framework, along with a diploma supplement.
-For 2024/2025 graduates who have not yet received their diplomas, a certificate confirming Level 7 qualifications, along with academic records, must be submitted, subject to section 3.
+6. Attach a scan of a diploma confirming higher education qualifications at Level 7 of the Polish Qualification Framework, along with a diploma

-7. Attach a statement of documented achievements and supporting documents (for documents in languages other than Polish or English, a certified translation must be included).
-Applicants should indicate:
+7. Attach a signed statement of documented achievements and supporting documents (for documents in languages other than Polish or

 a) Up to three scientific achievements.